Jacob-Clark-809/DOM-and-Asynchronous-Programming-with-Javascript/README.md

 # DOM and Asynchronous Programming with JavaScript

-Small exercises dealing exploring asynchronous code and DOM manipulations with vanilla JS and JQuery.
+Small exercises exploring asynchronous code and DOM manipulations with vanilla JS and JQuery.

 Topics include:
 - manipulating and traversing nodes